MohitKhandelwal06/MohitKhandelwal06/README.md

 - 👋 Hi, I’m @MohitKhandelwal06
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning MERN Stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me can mail me on: khandelwalmohit006@gmail.com
+- 📫 How to reach me, can mail me on: khandelwalmohit006@gmail.com

 <!---
 MohitKhandelwal06/MohitKhandelwal06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.